BREATHING, SMELLING, AND TASTING

 Any individual or group of adults could easily start fooling themselves about how tastes, smells, and inner-body awareness really feels.

 I don't want to get involved in theories or anything an innocent animal wouldn't feel.
-And the only way i can think of to get clear guidelines about how it really feels and how to best redevelop our adult sensitivity, is to ask Children Questions, before they lose their innocence and get drawn into 'knowing stuff' like where the heart and lungs are.
+And the only sensible way i can think of, to get clear guidelines about how it really feels, is to try and find a consensus of opinion among small children, before they lose their innocence and get drawn into 'knowing stuff' like where the heart and lungs are.

 First Exercises